cashapp/zipline/TROUBLESHOOTING.md

 ## Missing cmake

+You may encounter silent failure in the `$ ./.github/workflows/build-mac.sh` from missing `cmake` where this is no build output logs.

 On macOS, install with `brew install cmake`.

 ## Build Native Libraries Locally